The special needs respite care guide: Your care options

 Children’s hospitals: Many cities have designated children's hospitals that provide respite care services for medically fragile children.
 You can find one near you with this directory, or ask your child’s doctor.

 Advocacy groups: If there’s a national advocacy group for people with your child’s diagnosis, they will probably be able to direct you to good sources of respite care.
 United Cerebral Palsy, Easter Seals and the MDA are good places to call.

 Hospice: If your child’s medical condition is life-threatening, you may be able to access respite care from a local hospice organization.
 Ask your doctor if this is an option for you.

-Friends and Family: It might seem to you like you’re the only one who’s capable of taking care of your special-needs child -- no one else knows exactly how to clean her tracheotomy or understand what she means when she speaks.
+Friends and family: It might seem to you like you’re the only one who’s capable of taking care of your special needs child — no one else knows exactly how to clean their tracheotomy or understand what they mean when they speak.
 But in fact, it’s not that hard to train a trusted friend or relative to step in for you.
 It could be as simple as asking for help.

-- More useful caregiver resources for kids with disabiltiies and their families
+- More useful caregiver resources for kids with disabilities and their families

 - Why respite care is so important to families: one parent’s story

 - More tips on finding competent respite care